It's Not Automatically Rude To Talk About Yourself

 - Talking about an aspect of yourself, and going on way too long about it (e.g., giving a ten-minute monologue on how you switched careers in your mid-thirties)

-- Telling stories about yourself that are much longer than they need to be, and not allowing any chances for the other person to cut in
+- Telling stories about yourself that are much longer than they need to be, and not allowing any chances for anyone to cut in

 - Straight up bragging about yourself